replicate/cog/README.md

 # Cog: Containers for machine learning

-Cog is an open-source tool that lets you build, ship, and run machine learning models in a standard, production-ready container.
+Cog is an open-source tool that lets you package machine learning models in a standard, production-ready container.

 You can deploy your packaged model to your own infrastructure, or to [Replicate](https://replicate.com/).